Poringland

-Poringland is a village in the district of South Norfolk, England.
+Poringland is a village in the South Norfolk district of Norfolk, England.
 It lies 5 mi south of Norwich city centre and 10 mi north of Bungay.
 Its population has rapidly grown in the past 50 years.
 It covers an area of 6.32 km2 and had a population of 3,261 living in 1,403 households at the 2001 census, the population increasing to 3,802 at the 2011 Census.

+History

 Poringland was previously also known as both East Poringland and Great Poringland, and was part of the ancient Hundred of Henstead.
-The place-name 'Poringland' is first attested in the Domesday Book of 1086, where it appears as 'Porringhelanda', the meaning of which is uncertain.
+The place name Poringland is first attested in the Domesday Book of 1086, where it appears as 'Porringhelanda', the meaning of which is uncertain.
 Some believe the name derives from 'Poor spring land', because it has poor soil, containing much clay.

-This village contains many public services.
-These include two pubs, a supermarket, estate agents, takeaways, a restaurant and various shops.

 The church of Poringland All Saints is one of 124 existing round-tower churches in Norfolk.

 The village sign, which stands close to the church and the village pond, depicts the artist John Crome, founder of the Norwich School of artists, working on his famous painting 'The Poringland Oak'.
 Cromes Oak Close in the village is named after the artist.
 Many of Crome's paintings are available to view at the Norwich Castle Museum.
 The original of the Poringland Oak hangs in Room 7 at Tate Britain.

+Modern

+This village contains many public services, including two pubs, a supermarket, estate agents', takeaways, a restaurant and various shops.

 The village of Framingham Earl which borders Poringland, contains the local High School.
 The River Chet (Norfolk) rises in Poringland.